reillysun/start101/README.md

 # start101
 Just start

-Lte's starts at this moment.
+Let's starts at this moment.
 The fresh programmer is going to learn.
 I like Python, R, and Meachine-Learning and see what I can explore in the near feature.